 Earthquake damage to your property can be immediately apparent or hidden.
 For instance, a seismic shift could crack and unsettle the structural integrity of your property without you even knowing about it.
 This could make your family’s home vulnerable to future damage and collapse, making your home unsafe.

 Our team of professional adjusters has unmatched experience in earthquake damage and risk assessment for evaluating your coverage for a future catastrophe.
 We work for you, the policyholder, to make sure all property damage is evaluated and documented.
-We negotiate a maximum claim recovery so you can have the means to provide a safe home for your family.
+Our adjusters negotiate a maximum claim recovery so you can have the means to provide a safe home for your family.
+With offices in Portland, Albany, Utica, Syracuse, Rochester, Buffalo, and Scranton, we are the premier public adjusters Maine, New York, and Pennsylvania policyholders rely on to help them recover more, sooner from their home insurance claim.

 Make sure you fully understand the meaning of each of the following before you move forward.
 Feel free to reach out to us for a no-cost discussion about your claim.